 Find out what peaks your child’s interest and be sure to have lots of that activity on hand for him to engage in, so you can get some much-needed space.
 Ideally, seek to discover if there is any particular activity that he enjoys which he can be engaged in independently.
 Then intentionally and incrementally set aside time for him to be on his own with the activity.
 This will buy you precious time to tackle household chores, attend to baby’s needs, and take time out to breathe for yourself, when you have two to look after.

 To help your child learn how to be gentle and quiet with baby around, some simple role-play with a favourite stuffed toy can work wonders!
-Most young children are fairly excitable and can be rough with their actions, so “training” of this kind helps your child to recognize the need to tune down his actions and volume a notch when the baby is around.
+Most young children are fairly excitable and can be rough with their actions, so “training” of this kind helps your child to recognise the need to tune down his actions and volume a notch when the baby is around.

 7. Share all your meals